Tanzania Beehive Fences

 The Southern Tanzania Elephant Project

-The Southern Tanzanian Elephant Project (STEP) works to conserve elephants in the Ruaha, Udzungwa and Selous ecosystems through a combination of monitoring and research, elephant protection programmes, community projects and advocacy.
+The Southern Tanzanian Elephant Project (STEP) works to conserve elephants in the Ruaha, Udzungwa and Selous ecosystems in Southern Tanzania through a combination of monitoring and research, elephant protection programmes, community projects and advocacy.

-The project received joint funding from UNESCO and Fauna and Flora International to erect trial beehive fences to try to reduce HEC for neighbouring communities in the Udzungwa Mountains, and the response from the communities has so far been very positive.
+The project received joint funding from UNESCO and Fauna and Flora International to erect trial beehive fences to try to reduce HEC for five neighbouring communities in the Udzungwa Mountains, and the response from the communities has so far been very positive.
+They have published a peer reviewed research paper on their first results from their beehive fence trials and the paper can be downloaded from their website.

 Wild Survivors Project